Our place in the bikepacking world.

 - Listen to you.
 Hear your problems and work to understand your perspectives.

-- Give back to the groups that work to enrich our bikepacking community and protect the future of our sport.
+- Give back to the groups that enrich our bikepacking community.

 The start of our journey.

 The idea of Rockgeist started from the first trip.
 I was thrown into the deep end where I barely survived a 3 day ride overseas.
 Next, I was lucky enough to ride the Arizona Trail Race 300 where I first started testing gear designs.
 I came back to Arizona four more times which culminated in a finish of the full trail, traveling the length between the Mexican and Utah boarders.
 But somewhere at that first Arizona race, sleeping in the sand, I decided that I wanted to help enable these experiences for as many people as possible.
 With my background in engineering and materials, it seemed like gear would give me the best shot at having a voice in the bikepacking community and to contribute any sort of value.

 This sport is challenging.
 Traveling up and over mountains, being at the mercy of weather, all while navigating physical and mental abilities.
 There are feelings of being uncomfortable, uncertain of the path ahead, exhausted, and maybe even lost.
 But those challenges are balanced with the rewards that are felt when taking risks.
 There is the appreciation of the simple things in life; shelter, food, water, and freedom.
 The comraderie of fellow travelers.
 The peace found in the quietness of the outdoors.
 A new understanding of yourself and others as you interact with different people and cultures.
 The sense of accomplishment from starting at the beginning of something and arriving at the end.
 I started this company to help share these experiences with as many people as possible.